 Simply undergoing the withdrawal process will not address the larger issue of GHB abuse.
 Many individuals who simply go through detox and do not become involved in long-term aftercare programs for substance use disorders are at extremely high risk for relapse.
 Relapse can be particularly problematic when GHB is involved because individuals who go through the withdrawal process may no longer have the same level of tolerance that they initially had.
 The potential for overdose is increased as they instinctively attempt to use amounts of the drug similar to those they had use previously.

 Long-term recovery from GHB abuse requires that an individual attend therapy for substance use disorders, get strong social support to assist them in avoiding relapse, and maintain an attitude of abstinence that often includes changes in friends and places one frequents, as well as an overall readjustment in the individual’s lifestyle.
 Because many individuals who abuse GHB are younger, it is extremely important for these individuals to develop strong support groups of family members, friends, and other individuals in recovery who are committed to maintaining sobriety.
-If individuals participate in intensive and long-term aftercare programs for substance use disorders, the prognosis for the recovery is significantly more positive than for individuals who simply go through the withdrawal management process.
+If individuals participate in intensive treatment at Orange County rehab centers for drug abuse and long-term aftercare programs for substance use disorders, the prognosis for the recovery is significantly more positive than for individuals who simply go through the withdrawal management process.